liquidctl/liquidctl/docs/developer/style-guide.md

 ### Nits

-- indent with 4 spaces
+- indent with 4 spaces;
-- prefer to continue lines vertically, aligned with the opening delimiter
+- prefer to continue lines vertically, aligned with the opening delimiter;
-- prefer single quotes for string literals, unless double quotes will avoid some escaping
+- prefer single quotes for string literals, unless double quotes will avoid some escaping;
-- use f-strings whenever applicable, except for `logging` messages (more about those bellow) which wont necessarily be shown
+- use f-strings whenever applicable, except for `logging` messages (more about those bellow) which wont necessarily be shown;
-- use lowercase hexadecimal literals
+- use lowercase hexadecimal literals.

 ### Grouping and sorting of import statements